mwmlln/shinju_select/static/documentation/TESTING.md

     * a.
 Stripe payment form functioning and sent to stripe to process &#9745;
     * b.
 Webhook working before redirection &#9745;
     * c.
-Form validation present and working as intendedon &#9745;
+Form validation present and working as intended &#9745;

 ### #21 Secure payment